Trent A. Echard

 Practice Areas: Civil Litigation, Oil and Gas.

-Trent is an Director with the Pittsburgh office of Strassburger McKenna Gutnick & Gefsky.
+Trent is a Director with the Pittsburgh office of Strassburger McKenna Gutnick & Gefsky.
 His practice extends to all types of litigation matters, including commercial disputes, oil and gas disputes, civil rights cases, personal injury cases, and employment matters.
-Trent has extensive experience with the federal court system.
+Trent is a registered patent attorney and he has extensive experience with the federal court system.
 Before joining Strassburger McKenna Gutnick & Gefsky, he served for several years as a judicial law clerk in the United States District Court for the Northern District of Ohio.

 Before joining Strassburger McKenna Gutnick & Gefsky, Trent served as a federal judicial law clerk.
 In that role, Trent assisted with a broad range of civil cases that are litigated in federal courts.
 These matters routinely included commercial disputes and civil rights cases.